 We want to share some of our favorite discoveries with you.
 Part I is the first in a series entitled “Best of London”.
 These are all interesting areas that we easily walked to from one of the lovely hotels located in Mayfair.
 (See our Review of Chesterfield Mayfair Hotel for a recommendation).

 Simply strolling the Mayfair streets is a walk down history lane.
-Named back in the 1600’s for the annual two-week long May Fair which took place in “Shepherd Market” even then was a district populated by the well-to-do and very well connected; so the roughhousing and revelry that took place was not welcomed by the upper crust.
-Celebrations were moved on to the Fair Field district, leaving “Mayfair District” to the aquiline-nosed, powder-wigged men and carefully corset-bound ladies of the British elite.
+Named back in the 1600’s for the annual two-week long “May Fair” which took place in Shepherds Market, the district even then was populated by the well-to-do and very well connected.
+Soon the roughhousing and revelry that took place during the annual fair began to wear out it’s welcome by the upper crust, who preferred their celebrations to be just a tad more refined.
+Celebrations were moved on to the Fair Field district, leaving “Mayfair ” to the aquiline-nosed, powder-wigged men and carefully corset-bound ladies of the British elite.

 Mayfair continued to foster its haute monde proclivities in the 17th & 18th century, with residents such as the Duke of Westminster, the Grosvenor’s and the Rothschild’s putting down very deep, moneyed roots.
 They invested in grand statues, bubbling fountains & lush flower displays for their parks, and delighted in wide, clean streets filled with shops in which to spend their money and stroll past in their finery.